icyjkk/JavaScript-Course/README.md

 # JavaScript-Course
-Welcome to the Introduction to JavaScript repository.
+### Welcome to the Introduction to JavaScript repository.

+You will find very simple exercises with their respective theory.